Staff and Corporate Services (Human Resources)

 Training and Development

-The Irish Prison Service Training and Development Centre located in Beladd House, Portlaoise provides all training within the Irish Prison Service.
+The Irish Prison Service College located in Brian Stack House, Portlaoise provides all training within the Irish Prison Service.

 Since September 2007, all Recruit Prison Officers complete an accredited two year Higher Certificate in Custodial Care programme which replaced the nine week induction training.
 The course includes modules on Communications and Interpersonal Skills; Human Rights; pro social modeling; Health and Safety in Prisons; Prisoncraft; Professional Development and Practice; Sociology of Irish Society; Equality and Diversity Awareness; Health Care in a Custodial Care Setting; Introduction to Social Psychology; Prison Law; Drugs, Drug Abuse and Communicable Diseases; Custodial Care: Policy and Practice; Education and Mentoring in Custodial Care; Criminology and sociology and Ethics for Custodial Care.